top of page

 The Commission consists of nine members authorized to administer and allocate Santa Cruz County's Prop 10 funds.
 Commissioners represent county government, health, social services, early care and education and communities across the County.

-Dr. Faris Sabbah, Vice Chair
+Dr. Faris Sabbah, Chair

 County Superintendent of Schools